madmikeross/eve-graph/README.md

 Make sure you have Docker engine installed, then run `docker compose up`.
 This should build a container for Neo4j, install the graph-data-science plugin, and also build a container for the eve-graph app.

+On start, eve-graph will attempt to synchronize systems and stargates with ESI before accepting requests.
+If routing isn't working properly, inspect the logs for the api container.

 ### Collecting data
-You need to exercise the system refresh, stargate refresh, and wormhole refresh endpoints to hydrate the database with data on first run.
+When you first start eve-graph, you will need to exercise the wormhole refresh endpoint to hydrate the database ephemeral J-space connections.
 Also, every time you restart the database, the in memory "graph" of data that the gds plugin uses will need to be rebuilt, calling to refresh wormholes also refreshes this "graph" (and you should call to refresh wormholes regularly).

 ### Finding the shortest route
 If you want to find the shortest route between two systems, say Cleyd and Jita, simply issue a get request to